Vitamin B12 total synthesis: The ETH synthesis of cobyric acid: the path to the common corrinoid intermediate via A/D-corrin-ring closure

-ETH/Harvard: the jointly executed final steps from the common corrinoid intermediate to cobyric acid
+ETH/Harvard – the jointly executed final steps from the common corrinoid intermediate to cobyric acid

-The final steps from the common corrinoid intermediate E-37/HE-44 to cobyric acid E-44/HE-51 were carried out by the two groups collaboratively and in parallel, the ETH group working with material produced by the A/D approach, and the Harvard group with that from the A/B approach.
+The final steps from the common corrinoid intermediate E-37/HE-44 to cobyric acid E-44/HE-51 were carried out by the two groups collaboratively and in parallel, with the ETH group working with material produced by the A/D approach, and the Harvard group with that from the A/B approach.
 What the two groups in fact accomplished thus were the common final steps of two different syntheses.

-The tasks in this end phase of the project were the regioselective introduction of methyl groups at the two meso positions C-5 and C-15 of E-37/HE-44, followed by conversion of all its peripheral carboxyl functions into primary amide groups, excepting that in side chain f at ring D, which had to end up as free carboxyl.
-These conceptually simple finishing steps turned out to be rather complex in execution, including unforeseen pitfalls like a dramatic loss of precious synthetic material in the so-called "Black Friday" (July 9, 1971).
+The tasks in this end phase of the project were the regioselective introduction of methyl groups at the meso C-5 and C-15 positions of E-37/HE-44, followed by conversion of all its peripheral carboxyl functions into primary amide groups, excepting that in side chain "f" at ring D, which had to end up as free carboxyl.
+These conceptually simple finishing steps turned out to be rather complex in aon, including unforeseen pitfalls, including a dramatic loss of precious synthetic material on July 9, 1971 in what came to be known as "Black Friday".